irdkwia/TLCFileExtractor/README.md

 # AoRgbExtractor

-A command-line tool for extracting images from .ao/.rgb ImaginEngine game files, written in python.
+A command-line tool for extracting images from .ao/.rgb The Learning Company game files, written in python.

 ## How to install it